How to keep millipedes out of your home

 Millipedes are most active at night.
-Light attracts Portuguese millipedes e.g. house lighting and lightly coloured surfaces, such as white exterior walls.
+Light attracts Portuguese millipedes e.g. house lighting and light coloured surfaces, such as white exterior walls.

 How to keep millipedes out of your home:

-• Use smooth surfaces e.g. polythene and/or glass around the house to prevent millipedes getting a foot hold and being able to climb.
+Use smooth surfaces e.g. polythene and/or glass around the house to prevent millipedes from getting a foothold and being able to climb.